chepupel123/CLauncher/README.md

 Key architectural decisions:

-· CLauncher uses the standard .minecraft directory, compatible with the official launcher, so worlds, resource packs and other game data are shared.
+* CLauncher uses the standard `.minecraft` directory, compatible with the official launcher, so worlds, resource packs and other game data are shared.
-· Each Fabric version has its own mods folder, so mods from different versions do not get mixed together.
+* Each Fabric version has its own mods folder, so mods from different versions do not get mixed together.
-· Every launch runs an integrity check of what is installed, and only missing or corrupted files get downloaded.
+* Every launch runs an integrity check of what is installed, and only missing or corrupted files get downloaded.
-· The asset index for Fabric profiles is resolved from the parent vanilla version through inheritance (inheritsFrom).
+* The asset index for Fabric profiles is resolved from the parent vanilla version through inheritance (`inheritsFrom`).

-Usage
+## Usage

 1. Enter a nickname.
 Latin letters, digits and underscore only; anything else is filtered automatically.
 2. Pick a version from the list.
 The list comes from the official Mojang manifest and is cached, so it works offline too.